hraftery/winot/docs/build_log.md

 - balenaOS 2.80.3+rev1 : happy days
 - balenaOS 2.94.4 : false sense of security

-And added kernel version table to [Sheets](https://docs.google.com/spreadsheets/d/1Vril53xEtRFOpUpF5h6KM9TFz6D7Ar1aQKYEL28-_Lo/edit?usp=sharing).
+And created a broad kernel version table in [Sheets](https://docs.google.com/spreadsheets/d/1Vril53xEtRFOpUpF5h6KM9TFz6D7Ar1aQKYEL28-_Lo/edit?usp=sharing).

 So 2.80.3+rev1 seems to be going good.
 Right up until I rotate the display +90 instead of -90!
 Suddenly no touch!
 Couldn't possibly be software - why would the direction matter?